1981–82 Kentucky Wildcats men's basketball team

 The 1981–82 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1981–82 NCAA Division I men's basketball season.
 The head coach was Joe B. Hall and the team finished the season with an overall record of 22–8.
+In the 1982 NCAA Tournament the Kentucky Wildcats were invited to participate as a #6 seed.
+But they were upset by Cinderella team Middle Tennessee St. 50–44.